-Users who operate their UA under the following conditions are required to obtain an UAPL:
+Effective 1 February 2021, users who operate their UA under the following conditions are required to obtain a UA Pilot Licence (UAPL):

 - For commercial purpose, or for a purpose that is neither recreational nor educational, regardless of the UA weight; or